-Acting as a secure local proxy for data transmission, our technology is removing the need for complex, expensive, and power-consuming RF-based technologies.
+Acting as a secure local proxy for data transmission, our technology is removing the need for complex, expensive, and power-consuming wireless technologies.

 LISNR® is the creator of a proprietary near-ultrasonic protocol that sends data-over-audio.
 Originally coined Smart Tones™ in 2012, our audio technology has evolved into the KAB® (Kilo Audio Bit).
-LISNR®’s protocol sends data-over-audio across bandwidths (12 khz-19 khz) that are audible or inaudible, depending on use case and distribution method, to ensure optimal performance.
+LISNR®’s protocol sends data-over-audio across bandwidths (14.5 kHz-19.2 kHz) that are audible or inaudible, depending on use case and distribution method, to ensure optimal performance.

 The tone preamble announces the presence of a tone to begin SDK demodulation.